OfficeDev/Microsoft-Teams-Samples/samples/bot-tab-conversations/csharp/README.md

 * When the solution is run on a local web browser (anywhere outside of Teams), it will load a spinner.
 Instead side-load the application to a teams client, or open up `<<deployment-url>>/admin` to open the admin page
 * Sometimes, the "Open Details" button on a new inquiry's Adaptive Card may not navigate to a the channel tab.
 This is due to side-loaded apps not having a consistent entityId.
 This makes deeplinking difficult.
 If this happens you can open the inquiry in the tab directly.
 * Private channels do not support bots at the moment, therefore this app is not supported on private channels.
 * If in the personal app a user opens a conversation from a channel they are not a member of, the conversation will fail to show.
 This is not an issue in our sample as we filter support departments based on Team membership.
+* App shows "We need you to consent to complete that action." but provides no action: your pop -up blocker might be blocking a consent dialog from opening, be sure to allow pop-ups from Teams.

 ## Prerequisites
 * Make sure you have an active [Azure subscription](https://azure.microsoft.com/en-us/free/).